mitcheltu/DepthPredict/README.md

-This project implements a depth prediction model that estimates depth maps from RGB images using a pretrained EfficientNet backbone and a simple decoder.
+My project implements a depth prediction model that estimates depth maps from RGB images using a pretrained EfficientNet backbone and a simple decoder.
 It supports data augmentation, EMA, and custom loss functions for robust training.
 Trained on NYU's Depth V2 for Indoor Color and Depth images.

 Features Include:
 RGB-to-depth prediction